 As descendants of Esau, the brother of Jacob, the Edomites surely knew of the promised blessings of the Abrahamic covenant.
 Thus, their response to the disaster in Jerusalem should have been that of support and aid for their “brother” nation.
 Yet, they did just the opposite—not only did they mock and rejoice in Judah’s defeat (cf. Obad.
 1:12), but they attacked fleeing survivors, and even partied in the desolate city of Jerusalem (cf. Obad.
 1:14, 16).
 And such hostility was nothing new; Edom had opposed the Israelites for centuries (cf. Num.
 20:14-21).

 To that end, Obadiah was commissioned by God to preach imminent judgment upon the Edomites.
-Their pride in victory would be short-lived, the security they felt in their mountainous terrain was but an illusion, and the nation would be “cut off forever” (Obad.
+Their pride in victory would be short-lived, the security they felt in their mountainous terrain was but an illusion, and ultimately the nation would be “cut off forever” (Obad.
 1:3, 10).
-And, in fact, the prophecy came true centuries later when the Romans defeated both Jews and Edomites (known as Idumeans at the time) in AD 70.
-While some individual Edomites likely survived, the nation as a whole has not been heard from ever since.
+And, in fact, the first two aspects of that prophecy came true centuries later when the Romans defeated both Jews and Edomites (known as Idumeans at the time) in AD 70.
+While some individual Edomites likely survived, the nation as a whole crumbled.

 But Obadiah didn’t stop there.
 He finished his prophecy by explaining that Edom’s judgment was but a preview of the coming judgment on all nations.
-In the Day of the Lord (the period of time beginning immediately after the Rapture of the Church), God would bring all nations to justice.
+In the Day of the Lord (the period of time beginning immediately after the Rapture of the Church), God will bring all nations to justice.
 Just as Edom drank wine in Jerusalem in celebration of Judah’s defeat, so too would all nations drink in Jerusalem during the Day of the Lord—but rather than consuming wine, they will be consuming the very wrath of God (cf. Obad.
 1:15-16).
-And in the end, the people of Israel would again possess all that was taken from them, as they enter into the Millennial Kingdom under the rule of King Jesus (cf. Obad.
+And in the end, the people of Israel would again possess all that was taken from them, destroying Edom (and every other nation) fully and finally, as they enter into the Millennial Kingdom under the rule of King Jesus (cf. Obad.
 1:17, 21).